 6. Unacceptable Behavior Outside of LASA-Sponsored Activities

-In some cases, unacceptable behavior by a member of LASA takes place outside of Association-sponsored activities, leading to criminal sanctions, finally adjudicated findings of misconduct by employers, courts, and other entities such as a municipal government and its agencies, a state government and its agencies, the federal government and its agencies (EEOC etc.).
+In some cases, unacceptable behavior by a member of LASA takes place outside of Association-sponsored activities, leading to criminal and civil sanctions, finally adjudicated findings of misconduct by employers, courts, and other entities such as a municipal government and its agencies, a state government and its agencies, the federal government and its agencies (EEOC etc.).
 These external decisions can be the basis for the LASA Executive Council to exclude a member from a LASA leadership position.
 In such cases, this decision will be taken by a vote of the LASA Executive Council (two-thirds majority).

 7. On-Site Procedures for LASA Officials and Staff